Finschia/finschia-sdk/docs/migrations/chain-upgrade-guide-044.md

 We recommend validators use [Cosmovisor](../run-node/cosmovisor.html), which is a process manager for running application binaries.
 For security reasons, we recommend validators build their own upgrade binaries rather than enabling the auto-download option.
 Validators may still choose to use the auto-download option if the necessary security guarantees are in place (i.e. the URL provided in the upgrade proposal for the downloadable upgrade binary includes a proper checksum).

-Validators can use the auto-restart option to prevent unecessary downtime during the upgrade process.
+Validators can use the auto-restart option to prevent unnecessary downtime during the upgrade process.
 The auto-restart option will automatically restart the chain with the upgrade binary once the chain has halted at the proposed upgrade height.
 With the auto-restart option, validators can prepare the upgrade binary in advance and then relax at the time of the upgrade.

 ## Migrating app.toml